 When someone decides to run for office the first place that he or she needs to visit is the Bureau of Elections at least 6 months before the election.
 There, one can get all the necessary information to become a candidate as well as make any changes or corrections to their voter registration.

 The County Clerk is the filing officer for all County Offices, State Representative, State Senator, Magistrate Judge, and School Board.
 Candidates for municipal office file in accordance with the Local Election Act. (see below for information on the 2019 local election schedule) There is a filing fee of $50 when declaring a candidacy for a county office.
 Magistrate and state offices require nominating petitions.

 The County Clerk’s office can provide blank petitions and the number of qualifying signatures required beginning in October of the odd year preceding the Primary Election.
 These forms are also available online at the Secretary of States website.
-Representative or Senate districts that include more than one county, will file with the Secretary of State.
+Representative or Senate districts that include more than one county, will file in the county in which they are registered.
 Candidates are also required to file various campaign reports.
 This is done online at the Secretary of State’s Website.

 Each municipality, as well as Valencia County, have ordinances in place in regards to campaign signs.